PeterSewell/nonrotating_necklace/README.md

 highlight to changes of rotation direction), slightly offset from zero to avoid flicker at rest.
 The regions have brightness scaled by the angular velocity (above 0.2 rad/s).

+The refresh rate, for a main loop including reading the sensor data, computing the orientation estimate, and refreshing the display, is a comfortable 40-50 Hz.
+Reading the magnetometer data takes a long time (around 21ms) and is not needed at high frequency, so is only done once every four cycles.
+Printing data to the serial link slows this down considerably, while sending data over the radio link has little effect.

+### Power

 Power is from a Fenix ARB-L16-700U 3.6v 700mAh Li-ion battery, which conveniently has a built-in micro-USB charging socket - so the